 In several studies, performance was measured using days absent from work, performance as measured by coworkers or superiors, workplace stress, vigor, job satisfaction, and self-reported work ability.6,12For example:

 In one study which asked participants to complete a work ability survey, there was no improvement in work ability, although job satisfaction increased by 6%.9

 In another study, exercise had a small correlation with work ability, but a much larger correlation with perceived work difficulty.
 That is, work seemed to get easier after subjects started exercising.11

 In another study, work speed was directly measured.
 As subjects were data entry professionals, it was possible to quantify their productivity gains.
 Despite taking time out of work to exercise and stretch, overall output increased.
 10

-The results have varied depending on the study, indicating that different groups of people respond different to different types of exercise.2 However, in the long-term treatment of depression, there is perhaps no better remedy than exercise.3
+In the short-term, exercise may make depressed individuals feel worse, more so than if they were just sedentary.
+The results have varied depending on the study, indicating that different groups of people respond differently to different types of exercise.2 However, in the long-term treatment of depression, there is perhaps no better remedy than exercise.3

 It may take several sessions over two to three weeks before exercise increases rather than decreases energy and mood.

 Caffeine is a wonder drug – more than 90% of Americans take at least one hit a day.
 The few who don't are often under or over-sensitive, unable to access caffeine's benefits.